tanirsahoo/Smart_India_Hackathon_Files/Sukanya Manna/README.md

 # Policy Issues
 1. Admin creates new users must be done
 2. cryptograph: files and other directory

-3.
+# Solution-->Possible
+1.